DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 The sound alerts Skennis to the presence of intruders, but not their identities or locations.
 The players must succeed on an additional group DC 15 Dexterity (Stealth) check to exit the room without drawing Skennis’s attention or ire.
 Otherwise, the players can quiet Skennis by healing his cuts or offering him food, which he accepts with a soft, grateful whine.
 (The cuts were left by Kiril, who “punished" Skennis for attempting to steal a mouthful of goat meat the previous night.)

 If the players treat him with kindness—rather than simply attempting to pacify him—Skennis (remaining in wolf form) motions for them to wait, then proceeds through [[#L4d.
 Deep Caves]], ascends the tunnel behind <span class="citation">Z6.
 Kiril's Cave (p.
 204)</span>, and emerges into <span class="citation">Z8.
 Ring of Stone (p.
 205)</span>.
-Upon arriving there, he briefly pauses, then barks several times in false alarm, summoning the nine **wolves** from [[#L4d.
+Upon arriving there, he briefly pauses, then barks several times in false alarm, summoning the six **wolves** from [[#L4d.
 Deep Caves]].
 (The two **werewolf brawlers** there are awoken by the disturbance, but continue to doze in their cave, lowering the DC of any Dexterity (Stealth) check made to avoid their notice to 11.)

 If the players remain in Skennis’s cave without feeding, healing, pacifying, incapacitating, or hiding from him, his growl escalates to a rumbling snarl.
 One round later, he releases a sharp, piercing howl that echoes across the walls of the cave and into the valley beyond.